Bynaryman/bynaryman.github.io/_posts/2024-10-28-bryce-sky130hd-retro-raytracing.md

 categories: arte-science
 ---

+{: .lead }
+One slice of **SKY130HD** silicon, a detour through Blender, and a **Bryce 7.1** sky generator later, and the full adder starts looking like a vaporwave artefact.

+> **Pipeline highlights**
+> - GDS export via [`gdsiistl`](https://github.com/Bynaryman/gdsiistl) for automated layer-to-STL conversion
+> - Layer-by-layer offsets in **Blender** to fake an exploded stack
+> - 4:5 **Bryce** renders with randomized skies and minimal 90s landscapes

 ### From GDS to STL

-I started with the final SKY130HD full adder GDS and pushed it through [`gdsiistl`](https://github.com/Bynaryman/gdsiistl).
+I started with the final **SKY130HD full adder** GDS and pushed it through [`gdsiistl`](https://github.com/Bynaryman/gdsiistl).
-The converter splits the layout per layer and hands me neat STL slices that preserve the real routing without any manual remodeling.
+The converter splits the layout per layer and hands me neat STL slices that preserve the actual routing without any manual remodeling.

 ### Blender Exploded Slice

-Those STLs went straight into Blender.
+Those STLs went straight into **Blender**.
-Each layer stayed on its own object so I could randomize the Z offsets and build a gentle exploded stack of the cell.
+Each layer stayed on its own object, which let me randomize the Z offsets and build a gentle exploded stack of the cell.
-A few manual tweaks on vertices kept it from looking too uniform, and per-layer materials lined up the palette I wanted before export.
+A few hand-tuned vertex edits kept it from looking too uniform, and per-layer materials lined up the palette before export.

 ### Bryce Render Deck

-Blender exported the assembly as OBJ and Bryce 7.1 did the rest.
+Blender exported the assembly as OBJ and **Bryce 7.1** took over.
-I kept everything in a 4:5 aspect ratio and cycled through metal, colored glass, and matte materials while occasionally deforming the mesh to grab another angle of the adder.
+I rendered everything in a **4:5 aspect ratio**, cycling between chrome, glass, and matte materials while occasionally deforming the mesh to grab different silhouettes of the adder.
-Bryce's random sky generator handled the lighting.
+Bryce's **random sky generator**—with the default preset sprinkled in for contrast—handled the lighting.
-A minimal 90s water-and-sky plane landscape reflects straight into the silicon, which is exactly the vibe I was aiming for.
+A minimal 90s water-and-sky plane landscape reflects straight into the silicon, which is exactly the nostalgia hit I was aiming for.
-Letting the Bryce sky engine do the "magic" felt right; the ASIC software already had its turn.
+Letting the Bryce sky engine do the “magic” felt right; the ASIC software already had its turn.

 <div class="row mt-4">
     <div class="col-sm mt-3 mt-md-0">